nathanthomp/nsquared/COMPILER.md

 C’s weak type checking allows implicit type conversions, which can lead to unexpected behavior.
 Developers need to be vigilant about type mismatches.

+Despite these challenges, C remains a fundamental language for systems programming, embedded systems, and performance-critical applications.
+It’s essential to understand these issues and adopt best practices to write robust and secure C code

 [//]: # (Doesnt C++ do the same thing?)

 ### Modern Day Programming Languages

+1. **Increased Productivity:** Modern languages often come with features that streamline development, such as concise syntax, built-in libraries, and powerful tools.
+These features allow developers to write code more efficiently and accomplish tasks faster.
+2. **Improved Security:** Many modern languages prioritize security by design.
+They include features like memory safety checks, type systems, and built-in security mechanisms.
+For example, Rust is known for its strong memory safety guarantees, making it a popular choice for systems programming.
+3. **Community Support and Resources:** Popular modern languages have large and active communities.
+This means you can find extensive documentation, tutorials, and libraries to help you solve problems and learn faster.
+Python1 and JavaScript2 are excellent examples of languages with robust communities.
+4. **Cross-Platform Compatibility:** Modern languages often run on multiple platforms, including desktop, web, and mobile.
+This flexibility allows developers to write code once and deploy it across different environments.
+Kotlin3, for instance, is widely used for Android app development.
+5. **Easier Maintenance and Refactoring:** Modern languages encourage clean code practices, making it easier to maintain and refactor projects.
+Features like strong typing, modularization, and package management contribute to code maintainability.
+6. **Performance Improvements:** Some modern languages, like Go, are designed for high performance.
+They optimize resource usage and execution speed, making them suitable for applications that require efficiency.
+7. **Concurrency and Parallelism:** Languages like Erlang and Elixir excel in handling concurrent and distributed systems.
+They provide lightweight processes and built-in support for parallel execution.
+8. **Functional Programming:** Many modern languages embrace functional programming concepts.
+Functional languages like Haskell and Scala allow developers to write concise, expressive code using immutability and higher-order functions.
+9. **Integration with Existing Systems:** Modern languages often have robust APIs and libraries for integrating with other technologies.
+For example, Java remains popular for enterprise applications due to its extensive ecosystem and compatibility with existing systems.
+10. **Career Opportunities:** Learning a modern language can enhance your career prospects.
+Employers value developers who are proficient in languages that align with current industry trends.